-I practically skip from my Couchsurfing house to breakfast at Family Mart, marking a laundromat on the way for this evening.
-I settle into a seat at with my breakfast onigiri and coffee and check messages at a leisurely pace.
-My henro creature comforts.
+I practically skip from my Couchsurfing house to breakfast at Family Mart (and note a laundromat on the way for later).
+I settle into a counter seat after purchasing a breakfast onigiri and coffee.
+I check messages with one hand, granting myself the luxury of connectivity.

 Today, I’ll go up to Temples 84 and 85 which are on two plateaus jutting out into the sea and finish at Temple 86.
 After, I need to return to Utazu to get my retainer, which I’d left at the onsen I’d met Aurelie and Edvaldo in.
 Thankfully, Kouhei helped me call yesterday to confirm they found it.

 Morning leisure finished, it’s time to hike up to Temple 84 through a recreational trail.
-There are senior hiking groups, wiry athletes with dripping foreheads, young families, even some early city girls chatting away.
+As I head up, I join the trickle of senior hiking groups, wiry athletes with dripping foreheads, young families, and even early city girls chatting away.

-At a bend, three elderly ladies chatting at a bench say hello when I stop for a drink and we fall into a familiar rhythm of discussion: Where are you from?
+At a bend, three elderly ladies resting on a bench say hello when I stop for a drink.
+We fall into a familiar rhythm of discussion: Where are you from?
 Canada?
 How far!
 Are you alone?
 You do nojuku?!
-Isn’t that dangerous?
-A thoughtful exhale.
-Taihen desu ne?
+Isn’t that dangerous? *A thoughtful exhale.* Taihen desu ne?
 Are you a girl?
 Of course she is!
 Oh, I thought you were a boy!
 They stare at each other in mutual shock before letting out peels of laughter.

 It’s a conversation that flows well for both short exchanges and long conversations.
 Since we’re going in opposite directions, I leave them to enjoy the view and each other’s company saying, ‘O-daiji-ni.‘ They respond with the customary ‘O-kiosuketekudasai.’

-Temple 84 is spread across the expanse of Yashima, the site of the second last major battle between the Genji (Minamoto) and Heike (Taira) clans that ushered in the era of shogunate rule, the beginning of ‘feudal Japan’.
+Temple 84 is spread across the expanse of Yashima, the site of the second last major battle in the Genpei War between the Genji (Minamoto) and Heike (Taira) clans.
+The Minamoto Clan’s victory ushered in the beginning of ‘feudal Japan’ and the country’s first shogunate.
 As a crucial aside, Minamoto no Yoritomo, Japan’s first Shogun, is commonly thought to have killed his suave and talented half brother, Minamoto no Yoshitsune, Japan’s most famous tragic hero.
-History sustains this attraction even in the summer heat.
-History buffs and travellers feed off the suggestive ruins in one area, shelter in a paid museum, imagine the armies from the lookouts, and pluck lines of nostalgic poetry off the blossoms in the garden.
+The historical associations sustains this temple even in the summer heat.
+History buffs and travellers feed off the suggestive ruins in one area, shelter in a paid museum, imagine the armies from the lookouts, and pluck lines of poetry off the blossoms in the garden.

-Anyhow, it’s time to go.
-I want to eat as much Sanuki udon as possible while in Takamatsu.
+Anyhow, I’m a pilgrim and not a history buff today.
+I need to go.
+Also, I want to eat as much Sanuki udon as possible while in Takamatsu.
 The henro-no-michi from Yashima-ji to Temple 85 is cuts straight down the side of the plateau.
-By the end of the long, slightly under-maintained path and stairs, my knees are shaking.
+By the end of the long, slightly overgrown path and stairs, my knees are shaking.

 I reach a bridge that crosses over the water to the other plateau and immediately find a Marunaka supermarket.
 Henro provision (aka food) shopping!
-Out I come and deposit myself on the bench in the shade, gulping greedily until my throat hurts.
-I finally stop when my stomach does too and take the road up the hill, looking for a listed udon shop on the way.
+After wandering through the isles, I sit down right outside on a bench in the shade, gulping greedily until my throat hurts.
+I finally stop snacking when my stomach does too.
+I’m still looking for my listed udon shop on the way.

 After checking out every intersection for what I expected to be a hole-in-the-wall noodle joint, I see a prominent sign beside the road.
-All the cars in town seem to be descending on the parking lot of Yamadaya Udon.
-It is large stand-alone traditional building with an enclosed entrance and garden.
+All the cars in town seem to be descending on the parking lot of Yamadaya.
+It is traditional stand-alone building with an enclosed entrance and garden.
 Oh dear, is this going to be super expensive?

-I can hear the dishes and hissing of the kitchen when I enter the reception, where I lock my shoes in a drawer and follow a waiter to the tatami eating area.
-It’s full, but there is always a spot for single guests.
-They give me a corner with the garden view.
+When I slide open the entrance, I can hear the dishes and hissing of the kitchen.
+Once they have a seat for me, I lock my shoes in a drawer and follow a waiter to the tatami eating area.
+I get a spot with a corner garden view.

 It turns out that their base plain udon is a reasonable 350 Yen.
 But today, I’ll treat myself with a cold udon set with a raw egg.
-When it comes, I slurp in the chilled noodles, accented with soy sauce, age, sesame seeds, lemon, chilled grated daikon, and spring onions.
+When it comes, I slurp in the chilled noodles, accented with a special dashi soy sauce, age, sesame seeds, lemon, chilled grated daikon, and spring onions.
+Sanuki udon is known for its chewiness and this hit the spot perfectly.

 I lean back on my two arms.
 Kimochiiiiii.
-This is too comfortable.
+This type of comfort is surreal.

-Yakuri-ji is an easy climb.
-There’s no real need for the cable car, but Japan seems to like offering those.
-The temple seems like a shy twin to Yashima-ji that prefers a cozy spot just under its peaks.
+Temple 85, Yakuri-ji, is an easy climb.
+There’s no real need for the cable car, but Japan seems to like them.
+The temple seems like a shy twin to Yashima-ji and is nestled under the cliff face under the peaks.
 The Main Hall has exquisite statues of protective komainu, which are more often found in Shinto Shrines.
 They remind me of Chinese protective lions, which Kukai might have seen when he went to China after planting eight chestnut trees here (giving the temple its name).

-I follow the leafy single-lane road back down.
-Cement downhills are really hard on the knees, when you can feel the tendons straining to keep the weight.
+I follow the leafy single-lane road back down to town.
+Cement downhills are really hard on the knees and I feel my tendons straining to keep the weight.
 Fortunately, I have two staves to help.
-It’s still early afternoon, but I’m ready to to wind down soon.
+It’s still early afternoon, but I’m ready to wrap up the day soon.

-I focus on other things, snippets of observation and loose thoughts from yesterday.
+Yesterday drifts into mind — snippet observations and feelings I’m unsettled by.
 I think about Aurelie often.
-She’s the only other toshi-uchi nojuku henro I know, discounting her month break in Shishikui.
+She’s the only other toshi-uchi (all-in-one-go) nojuku henro I know, discounting her month break in Shishikui.
 Even Kouhei returned to Kyoto for a week after each prefecture.
-In addition, both of us are foreign women.
+Also, both of us are foreign women.
 Even with my basic Japanese and Chinese it’s been a challenge.
-The learning curve is much harder for her.
+Hers must be far worse.

-I’m out of the woods and enter a town in afternoon shut-down.
-The heat makes towns desolate, an invisible blanket where snow would have been in winter.
+By now, I’m out of the woods and enter a town in afternoon shut-down.
+The heat creates a smothering desolation, an invisible blanket where snow would be for winter.

 That’s it.
 I’m going to the tram station.
 I’ve walked enough.

 Shido-ji feels like a garden complex with a maze of pathways and signs to the Main Hall, Daishi Hall, and stamp office.
-If I wasn’t in a rush to make the tram back to the city centre, I’d just sit and enjoy the scenery.
-Unfortunately, I just light my incense, which I’m running out of.
+If I wasn’t in a rush to make the tram back to the city centre, I’d just sit and enjoy the overgrown garden.
+Unfortunately I don’t have time, so I just light my incense, which I’m running out of.
+I guess this is the home stretch.

 With Shido-ji done, I walk back to the tram stop close by.
 When I get to the entrance, Kouhei and Aurelie are sitting on the benches against the wall.